-The Civil Service HR Function (CSHR) encompasses all the civil servants working in Human Resources and Learning and Development across all Government Departments, Agencies and Non-Departmental Public Bodies (NDPBs).
-The function is made up of over 3,500 colleagues across government.
+The Civil Service HR (CSHR) function encompasses all the civil servants working in Human Resources and Learning and Development across all government departments, agencies and non-departmental public bodies (NDPBs).
+Made up of over 3,500 colleagues across government, we support departments, professions and other functions to build a modern, effective Civil Service.

 Rupert McNeil, Government Chief People Officer and Head of the Civil Service HR Function